10+ Skills You Can Quickly Master That Will Last A Lifetime

 14. Surprisingly important!

 For anyone who writes academic papers: LaTeX.
 Install it, fire up youtube and follow along with a tutorial.One afternoon spent, never worry about document formatting ever again.
-All the content and citations, figures, titles\contents, page numbers, footnotes, hyphenation, multi-column layouts, etc all happen automatically.
-Also, math becomes ridiculously easy to type looks really nice.Also, it’s free and totally cross-platform, whereas MS Office is expensive.
+All the content and citations, figures, titles\contents, page numbers, footnotes, hyphenation, multi-column layouts, etc. all happen automatically.
+Also, math becomes ridiculously easy to type and looks really nice.Also, it’s free and totally cross-platform, whereas MS Office is expensive.

 Giphy